lc2a/iot-scouts/README.md

-# IoT Scouts - WIMMA Lab
+# IoT Scouts - WIMMA Lab :mag:

 ## This is the repository for IoT Scouts, part of MystiCons in [WIMMA Lab](https://wimmalab.github.io/) organisation.

 ### Go to [our wiki site!](https://cybertrust.labranet.jamk.fi/cf2017/iot-scouts/wikis/home)